 Category: Tax Tips

-5 Ways to Improve Your Tax Return When You Own a Home
+How can I Improve My Tax Return When I Own a Home?

 Purchasing a home is one of the biggest steps you can take in your financial life.
 In fact, for most people, a home is the single most expensive item they will ever purchase.
 Taking out a 30-year loan for hundreds of thousands of dollars is nothing to take lightly, but it does come with plenty of benefits.
 In addition to the pride and stability that comes with owning your own home, there are also a number of tax benefits.

 Of course, obtaining tax benefits shouldn’t be your only motivation for buying a home, but seeing what there is to gain might motivate you to close a deal.
 Let’s walk through five ways you may be able to improve your tax return after becoming a homeowner.

 1. Eligibility for Tax Credits - As a homeowner, you may be eligible for certain tax credits which will lower your overall tax obligation for the year.
 As is always the case when claiming a credit, you will want to confirm that you are actually eligible before filing your return.
 Two notable tax credits which you may want to consider are the nonbusiness energy property tax credit and the renewable energy tax credit.
 Each of these has to do with improvements you have made to your home in an effort to make the property more efficient overall.

 For the residential energy efficient property credit, you will need to have added equipment to your property which produces energy using solar, wind, or geothermal methods.
 You can claim a credit for up to 30% of the cost of the system, including installation fees.
 However, the credit is capped at a maximum of $1,000 per kilowatt of capacity.